-As soon as Covid19 touched down just a few miles from my home, I began a daily video blog – Facebook Live at 5;05.
+As soon as Covid19 touched down, I began a daily video blog – Facebook Live at 5:05 PM.
 Something exceptional had broken into our lives, and “We’re all in this together” became the surprising shared Mantra.
 Caring was in the air, stronger than the scent of fear.
 Sensing an opportunity for the decades-long movement towards a resilient world to gain ground, I began recording conversations with my long-time sustainability elders and allies, asking what new possibilities they saw.

 In the spirit of the moment, I called these the CoVida Conversations.
 Co-Vida.
 Life together.
 To each friend I posed this question: What are you noticing as things come apart that we can anchor in language, ideas, policies so these can take root in the future.
 I quoted Milton Friedman: “Only a crisis – actual or perceived – produces real change.
 When that crisis occurs, the actions that are taken depend on the ideas that are lying around.
 That, I believe, is our basic function: to develop alternatives to existing policies, to keep them alive and available until the politically impossible becomes the politically inevitable.”